megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 }
 ```

-The problem gets more complicated when the script performs a distributed transaction.
+The problem gets more complicated when the script performs a **distributed transaction**.
 That is, when it interacts with other systems which are outside of the scope of a relational database transaction.
 For example, interacting with the file system, or with an external web service.

 ```csharp
 class AddItemToQuoteWithDistributedTransaction